 Note: The 24-milliseond restriction applies to each data channel.
-We suggest that you observe more more than one channel during development to ensure the restriction is complied with across all data channels.
+It is advised that more than one channel is observed during development to ensure the restriction is complied with across all data channels.

 The worst-case duty-cycle conditions can be simulated with the following configuration.